nleroy917/optipyzer/sdk/README.md

 # Optipyzer SDK
 This is the Software Developer Kit for the Optipyzer engine.
 It privides an API for the engine, as well as a wrapper for the web-API that lets you search organisms and pull codon usage data for an organism.
-This library is inteneded for use by those who want to customize their codon optimization beyond the capabilities of the site
+This library is inteneded for use by those who want to customize their codon optimization beyond the capabilities of the site.

 # Installation
 ```sh